Skip to main content

 The purpose of this section is the description of the "Fleet Diagnostic Data" semantic data model.

-The "Fleet Diagnostic Data" semantic data model is a list diagnostic sessions.
-Each diagnostic session contains of a car diagnostic that was performed in a repair shop or over-the-air.
+The "Fleet Diagnostic Data" semantic data model consists of a list of diagnostic sessions..
+Each diagnostic session contains a vehicle diagnostic that was performed either in a repair shop or over-the-air.

 The target is to provide diagnostic data that can be used for the purpose of early warning or root cause analysis.

-The "Fleet Diagnostic Data" semantic data model is provided by an automotive manufacturer.
+The "Fleet Diagnostic Data" semantic data model is provided by a vehicle manufacturer.

-Each "Fleet Diagnostic Data" MUST contain an unique sessionId conformant to the semantic model.
+Each "Fleet Diagnostic Data" MUST contain an unique sessionId and a unique anonymizedVIN conformant to the semantic model.

 3.2.2 SPECIFICATIONS ARTIFACTS

-This aspect model is written in SAMM 2.1.0 as a modeling language conformant to CX-0003
+This aspect model is written in SAMM 2.1.0 as a modelling language conformant to CX-0003.

 3.2.3 LICENSE